vincentjzy/OpenCorr/7_Software_with_GUI.md

-To run 3D/stereo DIC, calibration parameters of cameras need to loaded from a CSV file (Figure7.4).
+To run 3D/stereo DIC, we need to load the calibration parameters of cameras from a CSV file (Figure7.4).
 An example of datasheet is given in the package (*_Calibration.csv in package).

 ![image](./img/gui_dic_3d_2.png)